masaomi/EAGLERC_example_2021/README.md

 $ docker run -it --workdir=/root --name eaglerc masaomi/eaglerc
 ```

-How to run the test code of EAGLE-RC
+How to run the test code of EAGLE-RC (in the Docker container)
 ```
 # sh scripts/test_eaglerc.sh
 ```